ELSO Speaking Groups Program

 Read More About the Speaking Groups Program in the Cornell Chronicle

-To Lead a Speaking Group This Fall 2018 (facilitators)
+To Lead a Speaking Group This Spring 2020 (facilitators)

 Facilitators commit for 8 weeks of a semester to help lead and organize small weekly 1-hour discussions with international graduate students.
 This program brings together international graduate students and fluent English speakers for language support and conversations about culture, academic interests, and campus life.